Skip to main content

 • transfers within tax consolidated groups of wholly-owned companies.

-Whether full rollover relief, no tax to pay, or partial rollover relief, some tax to pay, applies to these new categories depends on whether payment is made for the transfer and if so, how much.
+Whether full rollover relief, no tax to pay, or partial rollover relief, some tax to pay, applies depends on whether payment is made for the transfer and if so, how much.

 Transfers of Māori residential land to or from trusts